How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 Their answers might surprise you, and if you remain open to constructive feedback, this could be incredibly beneficial in your interview preparation.

-Another idea if you are stuck is to try jotting down, off the top of your head, a list of your best and worst attributes.
+Another idea, if you are stuck, is to try jotting down a list of your best and worst attributes.
 Perhaps “impatient” is the first negative word that comes to mind, which could easily be identified as a weakness.

-In that example, you would want to come up with a scenario where you demonstrated patience (i.e., growth!).
+In that example, you would want to develop a scenario where you demonstrated patience (i.e., growth!).

-You want to keep your examples a bit more serious and professional, though struggles are not off the table, so to speak.
+You want to keep your examples a bit more serious and professional, though struggles are not off the table.

-For example, you might describe how a reluctance to meet new people was stunting your growth both personally and professionally, so in the past year, you stepped out of your comfort zone and into a ballroom dancing class as well as a networking group for young professionals.
+For example, you might describe how a reluctance to meet new people was stunting your personal and professional growth, so in the past year, you stepped out of your comfort zone and into a ballroom dancing class and a networking group for young professionals.

 Step 2: Make It Succinct

-• How the weakness held you back or created an obstacle
+How the fault held you back or created an obstacle

-• What you did to overcome it (with detailed results)
+What did you do to overcome it (with detailed results)

-You want to avoid rambling on and on about the weakness to the point that the discussion becomes too centered around something negative.
-Instead, keep steering toward the positive outcome.
+You want to avoid rambling about the weakness to the point that the discussion becomes too centered around something negative.
+Instead, keep steering toward a positive outcome.

-Try writing your answer down and reading it aloud, or better yet, practice by describing your biggest weakness to a friend or family member.
+Try writing your answer down and reading it aloud, or better yet, practice by describing your most significant weakness to a friend or family member.
 Be careful that you do not over-rehearse, though.
 You want the delivery in the interview to feel natural and not forced.

 It is okay if you go “off script” a bit as long as you work your way back to the positive outcome (how you overcame that weakness).